-- FDP\ACF.1.3/JCRMI The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none. - FDP\ACF.1.4/JCRMI [Editorially Refined] The TSF shall explicitly deny access of any subject but S.JCRE to O.REMOTE\OBJ and O.REMOTE\MTHD for the purpose of performing a remote method invocation.
+- FDP\ACF.1.3/JCRMI The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none. - FDP\ACF.1.4/JCRMI The TSF shall explicitly deny access of subjects to objects based on the following additional rules:

+any subject but S.JCRE to O.REMOTE\OBJ and O.REMOTE\MTHD for the purpose of performing a remote method invocation.